TheNumbat/ocaml-boxroot/README.md

-# Boxroot: fast movable roots for the OCaml C interface
+# Boxroot: fast movable roots for the OCaml-C and OCaml-Rust interfaces

-This repository hosts an experiment with a different root-registration API for the OCaml garbage collector.
+This repository hosts a new root-registration API for the OCaml garbage collector, compatible with OCaml 4 and OCaml 5.
 The new kind of roots are called `boxroot` (boxed roots).

-The traditional root-registration APIs let users decide which existing parts of memory should be considered as new roots by the runtime.
+The official root-registration APIs of OCaml let users decide which existing parts of memory should be considered as new roots by the runtime.
 With boxroots, it is our allocator, not the user, that decides where these roots are placed in memory.
 This extra flexibility allows for a more efficient implementation.

 We provide an implementation of this idea as a standalone C library ([boxroot/](boxroot/) in this repository), as a custom allocator using